mperham/inspeqtor-pro/README.md

 Commercial.
 You may use Inspeqtor Pro in non-production environments for free.
 You must [purchase a commercial license](https://plasso.co/s/6EHPPwN1N9) for use in production.

+If you want something completely free for all usage, check out [Inspeqtor](https://github.com/mperham/inspeqtor).

 ## Author

 Mike Perham, Contributed Systems